 Organic traffic offers benefits, yet it lacks the specificity of local searches.
 With specific keywords, consumers will trust your brand.
 As a result, virtual visibility will increase, improving site referrals and increasing conversion rates.

 How to Optimize Local SEO for Your Business

 Working with experts in SEO and digital marketing will elevate your strategy.
 Now you understand how organic and local traffic work together, you need to understand SEO best practices.

-Your search engine optimization Massachusetts or Rhode Island experts use many ways to optimize service.
+Your search engine optimization Massachusetts experts use many ways to optimize service.
 Learn the best ways to leverage your local search traffic below.

-By now, you should know that keyword research is a major part of any expert SEO service.
-Most of your content should be keyword-focused to draw the most organic traffic possible.
-However, even if you target keywords, unspecified or unbranded keywords mean you may miss local consumers.
+You should know that keyword research is a major part of any expert SEO service.
+Your content should be keyword-focused to draw the most organic traffic possible.
+However, unspecified or unbranded keywords may miss local consumers even if you target keywords.

 Branded keyword search often contains a business name.
-It may also include location-specific phrases such as “digital marketing Rhode Island” or even a popular neighborhood name.
+In addition, it may include location-specific phrases such as “digital marketing Massachusetts” or even a popular neighborhood name.